OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 **1. Core Principles:**

 *   **Global Click-to-Close:** Clicking anywhere on the screen that is *not* part of the active inspection window group will immediately close the entire group.
 This is handled globally by the `WindowManager`'s input interception logic.

+**2. Contextual Interaction:**

+The method for opening an inspection window and the interactivity of its contents are context-dependent, based on whether the target is player-controlled or an enemy.

+**Player-Controlled Units & Items (Interactive Mode):**
+- **Opening:** A double-click is required to open an inspection window from any container where drag-and-drop is the primary interaction.
+This includes the Battle Board (PlayerLineup, PlayerBench), all inventory windows, and the shop.
+- **Contents:** When inspecting a player-controlled unit, its equipped item grid is a fully interactive container.
+Items can be dragged, dropped, swapped, and merged.
+To prevent conflicts with drag-and-drop, inspecting an equipped item from this view also requires a double-click.

+**Enemy Units (Read-Only Mode):**
+- **Opening:** A single-click on an enemy unit on the battle board opens its inspection window.
+This is because enemy units are not interactive; their only function is to be inspected.
+- **Contents:** When inspecting an enemy unit, the window is strictly read-only.
+All drag-and-drop functionality is disabled for its equipped items and slots.
+To inspect an enemy's equipped item further, the player uses a single-click.
 *   **Single Active Group:** There can only be one active inspection window "group" (a chain of parent-child windows) on the screen at any time.
 Opening a new root-level window (e.g., inspecting a different unit on the board) must close the entire previous group.
 *   **Single Child Per Parent:** A parent window can only have one direct child window open at a time.
 Requesting a new child window must first close any existing child and its descendants.
 *   **Hierarchical Click-to-Close:** Clicking on the background of any window in a group (e.g., the panel of a `UnitInspectionWindow`) closes all of its children, but not itself.